• Home

 4. Janome 2212

-One of Janome’s mission is to create sewing machines that are easy to use, and that is a goal we can get behind.
+One of Janome’s missions is to create sewing machines that are easy to use, and that is a goal we can get behind.
 Janome 2212 is sold as a heavy-duty sewing machine, but it is much more than that.

 It can handle very thin fabric just as well as thick, and the free arm makes it very easy to manipulate the patch.
 You can choose from twelve built-in stitches and it’s as simple as picking the one you want from the chart.